gbour/harbour-smssync/README.md

 Everything is connected now.
 You want to be able to read the sms you received on your phone directly on your computer, or on your tablet.

-**smssync** fill this gap, allowing to synchronize your sms with you desktop computer or your tablet.
+**smssync** fill the gap, allowing to synchronize your sms with you desktop computer or your tablet.

-**WARNING: this sofware is is alpha stage. use at your own risks**
+**WARNING: this sofware is in alpha stage. use at your own risks**

-* no configuration interface
+* no configuration interface yet
-* require a dedicated, reacheable MQTT server (such as *mosquitto*)
+* requires a dedicated, reacheable MQTT server (such as *mosquitto*)
-* no MQTT/SSL support yet, nor authentication
+* no MQTT/SSL nor authentication support yet

 ! do not use it for sensible informations, or only on a local network you control !